From craft to leadership, mapped.

 Six signals that read your IC-vs-management pull at the moment it matters.

-The structural layer.
+The career layer.
 Where the work fits, when to branch.

 Read your team’s collective capacity before you write the next role.

-The conduct layer.
+The leadership layer.
 The team that ships the work.

 Solo or in transition?
 Read Part III as preparation.